h0mbre/syscall/README.md

 ```

 ## Installation
-You will have to `pip3 install beautifultable`
+You will have to `pip3 install beautifultable`.

+The script needs access to the two text files in the repo as well, obviously you can set that up however you like.